darellanodev/jetpack-game/README.md

 ### Tasks

-- [x] Create some platforms to place fuels on top.
-- [x] When the player drops the fuel it appears in a random platform.
+- [x] Play a sound when the player drops the fuel.
+- [x] Play a sound when the rocket moves.
-- [x] Rocket animation when starting a level.
-It lands.
+- [x] Play a sound when showing the traveling screen
-- [x] Rocket animation when level is completed.
-The rocket goes up and pass to the next level.
-- [x] Create two minimal different levels (variations in platforms positions)
+- [ ] Change the background for the levels
 - [ ] When last level show congratulations game completed.
 - [ ] When game over the player can press spacebar to start.
 - [ ] Do not allow the player to leave the screen on the left, right or top.